-Set up a summer lemonade stand and raise money for homeless kids in Central KY!
-My boys love a lemonade stand and they’re always suprised when folks stop to just donate and don’t even want a cup of lemonade.
+LemonAiD Days is organized by the Salvation Army.
+Kids can set up a summer lemonade stand and raise money for homeless kids in Central KY!
+My boys love a lemonade stand and they’re always surprised when folks stop to just donate and don’t even want a cup of lemonade.
 We also enjoy seeing the giant red kettle at the finale and dropping off our earnings in it.
 Also, they have games and refreshments at the finale and we’ve even been on the local news!

 Jarrett’s Joy Cart

 Jarrett Mynear was a very special 13-year-old boy who lived in the central Kentucky community of Nicholasville with his mom, Jennifer, his dad, Doug, and younger sister, Claire.
 He was interested in those things enjoyed by kids his age – playing with friends, video games, swimming and going on vacation.

 The thing that made Jarrett a little different from most kids was that he was diagnosed with cancer six times from two years old until he succumbed to the disease at age 13.
 As a result of his treatment and rehabilitation, Jarrett spent a lot of time in hospitals receiving chemotherapy, two bone marrow transplants and the amputation of his lower right leg.
 His treatments were administered at various medical institutions including the Mayo Clinic, the Fred Hutchinson Cancer Research Center, the Kentucky Children’s Hospital and the National Institutes of Health.